 Luxembourg, also called the Grand Duchy of Luxembourg, is a small, hilly country that is bordered by France, Germany, and Belgium.
 The capital city, aptly named Luxembourg City, is one of three official capital cities of the European Union (along with Brussels and Strasbourg).

 Luxembourg is one of the wealthiest countries in the world.
-In 2019, its GDP per capita ranked 3rd in the world.
+In 2021, Luxembourg’s GDP per capita ranked 1st in the world.
 The people here speak French, German, and Luxembourgish.

 Luxembourg City is a very walkable city.
 During your visit, you will spend most of your time in the compact old town of Luxembourg, on the casemates (the old fortifications of Luxembourg), and exploring the Grund.